Language models assisted with research, drafting, and editing of this content.

 • Witness relocation program for high-risk cases

-• 35% of corruption cases initiated from whistleblower tips
+• 35% of corruption cases initiated from whistleblower tips2

 The Results: Measurable Transformation